-We also collaborate closely with the California Social-Emotional Learning Alliance (composed of scores of organizations and scores more individual advocates), the California After School Network, After the Bell (the state’s largest after-school program) and the LA Chamber of Commerce.
+We also collaborate closely with the U.S. Social-Emotional Learning Alliance, which is a network of stated-wide alliances such as the California Social-Emotional Learning Alliance (composed of scores of organizations and scores more individual advocates).
+Also in our own home state we ally with the California After School Network, After the Bell (the state’s largest after-school program), the LA Chamber of Commerce.
 LA’s Best and The Brotherhood Crusade are among dozens of other well-known endorsers.

 Our organizing strategy is helped by the Massachusetts Social-Emotional Learning Alliance (sel4ma.org), which has been successful in advancing emotional intelligence learning adoption in that state.

-Others endorsers include Nicholas Haan, director of Global Grand Challenges; Shane Goldsmith, executive director of Liberty Hill Foundation; Albert Retana, president of Community Coalition; Dan Gilbert, project manager of the national Afterschool Alliance, Billie Weiss, founder and former chair of the Violence Prevention Coalition of Great Los Angeles, and Dr. Lori Vollandt, head of the social-emotional learning office for the LAUSD.
+Others endorsers include Nicholas Haan, former director of Global Grand Challenges; Shane Goldsmith, executive director of Liberty Hill Foundation; Albert Retana, president of Community Coalition; Dan Gilbert, project manager of the national Afterschool Alliance, and Dr. Lori Vollandt, former head of the social-emotional learning office for the LAUSD.

 A representative quote [continued at top of right-hand column]